D4san/MultiREx-public/README.md

 ## Downloading and Installing `MultiREx`

-`PyLAR` is available at the `Python` package index and can be installed using:
+`MultiREx` is available at the `Python` package index and can be installed using:

 ```bash
 $ sudo pip install multirex